How to repair dog and cat scratches on leather upholstery?

-Click here for repairing cat scratches.
+Click here to repair cat scratches.

-Click here for repairing dog scratches.
+Click here to fix dog scratches.

 Leather Cat Scratch Repair